NTech-Lab/docs/docs/tntapi_cluster.rst

        $ sudo systemctl disable tarantool@FindFace

 #.
-Write a bash script that will automatically create configuration files for all shards on a particular host.
+Write a bash script ``shard.sh`` that will automatically create configuration files for all shards on a particular host.
 Do so for the 4 hosts.
 Use the following script as a base for your own code.
 The exemplary script creates 4 shards listening to the ports: tntapi ``33001..33004`` and http ``8001..8004``.

    .. important::
          The script below creates configuration files based on the default configuration settings stored in the file ``/etc/tarantool/instances.enabled/FindFace.lua``.
 We strongly recommend you not to add or edit anything in the default file, except the maximum memory usage (``memtx_memory``) and the NTLS IP address required for the tntapi licensing.